 Tip #8: Success!
 Now what?

-You got funded!
+Congratulations!
+You did your research and performed outreach, and now you’ve been funded!
 Now you can relax, right?
 Wrong!
 Make sure you set yourself up for future funding success first.

 Also, be smart about spending and using what you have.
 Pass on materials when you’re done, and make sure you follow up on any promises you made.